 - Be productive in the moment

 Mobile devices let you catch up and contribute from any location, at any time of day.
 From the bus stop, while walking between meetings, or when waiting for a doctor’s appointment.
-A mobile intranet makes it easy to claim this “interstitial” time and make it productive.
+Mobile intranet software makes it easy to claim this “interstitial” time and make it productive.

 - Never miss a notification